gooddavvy/gooddavvy/README.md

 - Git
 - Markdown

-Whoa, that's a long list!
+Whoah, that's a long list!
 Interestingly, I gained all that knowledge in less than 3 years.

 **Follower Achievement: I finally made it to 3k+ following!
 I beat this record 1 times 3,000 on Replit.**